Albert Palmer (American politician)

 Albert Palmer (January 17, 1831 – May 21, 1887) was an American schoolteacher, businessman, and politician from Candia New Hampshire, and Boston, Massachusetts, who served as mayor of Boston from January 1, 1883, to January 7, 1884.

 Early life

-Palmer was born in Candia, New Hampshire, he was the seventh of eleven children born to Joseph and Abigail Palmer.
+Palmer was born in Candia, New Hampshire, he was the seventh of eleven children born to farmers Joseph and Abigail Palmer.

-Education

-Palmer graduated from Phillips Exeter, and from Dartmouth College in 1858.
+Palmer received his high school diploma from Phillips Exeter Academy, and his college degree from Dartmouth College, from which he graduated second in his class in 1858.